10 Things You Should Never Do in Spiritism

 Spiritism is often misunderstood.

 For many people, it is associated with séances, spirit boards, or attempts to contact the dead.
-However, according to Allan Kardec’s The Spirits’ Book, this approach is not only mistaken — it can also be spiritually dangerous.
+However, according to Allan Kardec’s The Spirits’ Book and the broader Spiritist Doctrine, this approach is not only mistaken — it can also be spiritually dangerous.
 Kardec’s framework insists that not all spirits are wise or benevolent, and that lower spirits may deceive, mock, manipulate, or even assume respected identities in order to mislead.
-Serious communication, by contrast, belongs to a moral and disciplined context.
+Serious communication, by contrast, belongs to a moral, disciplined, and responsible context.

 The biggest mistake people make is simple: they try to communicate with spirits without understanding what they are dealing with.